 A diode bridge rectifier provides full-wave rectification from an AC input, meaning that it rectifies the negative components of the input voltage, turning them into positive voltages before converting the AC into DC (pulse current).

 Typically, two pairs of diodes are set up in a diamond array.
-The audio signal is applied across two opposite corners while the control signal is applied across the other two.
+The audio signal is applied across two opposite corners, while the control signal is applied across the other two.

 A very basic diode bridge would look something like the following.

 In a diode bridge compressor, the sidechain control signal is a rectified (DC) version of the input audio signal.
-The input audio signal is balanced, meaning that the same signal is applied to each of the “audio” corners, though in the opposite polarity to each other (when one is positive, the other is negative and vice versa).
+The input audio signal is balanced, meaning that the same signal is applied to each of the “audio” corners, though in the opposite polarity (when one is positive, the other is negative and vice versa).

 This oddity allows diodes to be used, in the case of diode compressors, as voltage-controlled attenuators.